Change-point regression with a smooth additive disturbance: Introduction

-An additive decomposition of this form may be motivated by the fact that the systematic disturbance and piecewise constant component typically have different sources in applications.
-In this work we will consider two additional examples: Firstly, in Section \ref{sec:application} we detect copy number variations by analysing genome sequencing data, an application to which various change-point regression approaches were applied before.
-Here larger abrupt changes indicate copy number variations and are the main interest.
-However, various biases in the measurements such as mappability and GC content bias are a source for systematic disturbances, see \citet{liu2013computational}.
-Secondly, in Section \ref{sec:filter} we analyse patchclamp recordings, experiments that allow to measure the conductance of a single transmembrane proteins over time.
-Once again the abrupt changes are the main interest as they indicate for instance a blocking of the protein or a change of conformation.
-However, oscillations caused by the electronic or by building vibrations can be seen as systematic disturbances.
-Furthermore, the recordings require dealing with filtered observations.
+where $f^0$ is piecewise constant with $f^0(0)=0$ (which we may assume without loss of generality), and $g^0$ is a smooth function representing a systematic disturbance.
+An example is given in Figure~\ref{fig:example}.
+An additive decomposition of this form is for instance plausible when the piecewise constant and the smooth component have different sources, as it is common in applications.
+For example, in genome sequencing data, copy number variations cause large abrupt changes while biases in the measurements are a source for systematic disturbances; see~Section \ref{sec:application}.
+A further example we study in Section~\ref{sec:filter} comes from patchclamp recordings: experiments that allow one to measure the conductance of a single transmembrane protein over time.
+Abrupt changes are of primary interest as they indicate for instance a blocking of the protein or a change of its conformation.
+However, base line fluctuations caused by small holes in the membrane or by vibrations can be seen as systematic disturbances.